 Simply put, no.

-While both covariance and correlation indicate whether variables are positively or inversely related to each other, they are not considered to be the same.
+Both covariance and correlation show whether variables are positively or inversely related, but they are not the same.

-This is because correlation also informs about the degree to which the variables tend to move together.
+This is because correlation also informs the degree to which the variables move together.

-Covariance is used to measure variables that have different units of measurement.
-By leveraging covariance, researchers are able to determine whether units are increasing or decreasing, but they are unable to solidify the degree to which the variables are moving together due to the fact that covariance does not use one standardized unit of measurement.
+Researchers use covariance to measure variables with different units of measurement.
+By leveraging covariance, researchers are able to determine whether units are increasing or decreasing.
+However, they are unable to solidify the degree to which the variables are moving together.
+This is due to the fact that covariance does not use one standardized unit of measurement.

-Correlation, on the other hand, standardizes the measure of interdependence between two variables and informs researchers as to how closely the two variables move together.
+Correlation, on the other hand, standardizes the measure of interdependence between two variables.
+Therefore, it informs researchers as to how closely the two variables move together.

 Correlation Coefficient

-The correlation coefficient is the term used to refer to the resulting correlation measurement.
+We use the term “correlation coefficient” to refer to the resulting correlation measurement.
 It will always maintain a value between one and negative one.

 When the correlation coefficient is one, the variables under examination have a perfect positive correlation.
-In other words, when one moves, so does the other in the same direction, proportionally.
+When one moves, so does the other in the same direction, proportionally.

 If the correlation coefficient is less than one, but still greater than zero, it indicates a less than perfect positive correlation.
 The closer the correlation coefficient gets to one, the stronger the correlation between the two variables.